D2X-Enterprises/pdf-extractor/README.md

 Enter 'r' to resume at page 51, 'a' for all, 'n' for a new range, or 'q' to quit: r
 ```

+> **Note:** Resume capability is available for single PDF files only.
+In batch mode, each PDF starts fresh.

 ---

 ### **⚙️ Advanced Arguments**